 Nassib G Ziadé is chief executive officer of the Bahrain Chamber for Dispute Resolution (BCDR-AAA).
 Between July 2011 and August 2013, he served as director of the Dubai International Arbitration Centre (DIAC).
 Between 2007 and 2011, he was deputy secretary-general of the International Centre for Settlement of Investment Disputes (ICSID), and between April 2008 and June 2009 was also acting secretary-general of ICSID.
 He is fluent in Arabic, English and French, and has a working knowledge of Spanish.

-He is a judge of the International Monetary Fund (IMF) Administrative Tribunal, and he regularly serves as tribunal chair or co-arbitrator in international commercial, construction and investment arbitration cases conducted in Arabic, English and French under the rules of the International Chamber of Commerce (ICC), ICSID (Convention and Additional Facility), the Permanent Court of Arbitration (PCA), the Cairo Regional Centre for International Commercial Arbitration (CRCICA), DIAC, the Abu Dhabi Commercial Conciliation and Arbitration Center (ADCCAC) and the Singapore International Arbitration Centre (SIAC), as well as in ad hoc proceedings, including under the UNCITRAL Arbitration Rules.
+He is a judge of the International Monetary Fund (IMF) Administrative Tribunal, and he regularly serves as tribunal chair or co-arbitrator in arbitrations relating to international commerce, construction, investment and public international law, conducted in Arabic, English and French under the rules of the International Court of Arbitration of the International Chamber of Commerce (ICC), ICSID (Convention and Additional Facility), the Permanent Court of Arbitration (PCA), the Cairo Regional Centre for International Commercial Arbitration (CRCICA), DIAC, the Abu Dhabi Commercial Conciliation and Arbitration Center (ADCCAC) and the Singapore International Arbitration Centre (SIAC), as well as in ad hoc proceedings, including under the UNCITRAL Arbitration Rules.
 His arbitration work is limited by choice to the role of arbitrator and does not include work as counsel or expert.

 He has extensive senior managerial experience in the administration of international legal proceedings and the development of international tribunals.
 He is an expert in private and public international law, international arbitration, international investment law, international administrative law, and the law of conflicts of interest.
 From 1997 to 2007, he served as the executive secretary of the World Bank Administrative Tribunal.